TheOrangeBraincell/variants_in_AS_Pipeline/README.md

 4. Fill gaps to create a complete genotype table.
 5. Identify the variants laying within the coordinates of potential Casette Exons.

-The scripts for these steps have been written in Python v3.8.13.
+The scripts for these steps, as well as the script detecting novel splice sites, have been written in Python v3.8.13.
+Statistical testing has been conducted on an example gene using R v4.1.1.

 ### Requirements